HarshRajSinghania/sparkos/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is a hackathon submission you can view the code but you cant modify or use it for any other purposes.

 ## Acknowledgments